clicon/clixon/doc/FAQ.md

 configuration file is installed at /usr/local/etc/example.xml.
 The YANG specification for the configuration file is clixon-config.yang.

-You can change where Clixon looks for the configuration FILE as follows:
+## How are Clixon configuration files found?

+Clixon by default finds its configuration file at `/usr/local/etc/clixon.xml`.
+However, you can modify this location as follows:
   - Provide -f FILE option when starting a program (eg clixon_backend -f FILE)
   - Provide --with-configfile=FILE when configuring
-  - Provide --with-sysconfig=<dir> when configuring, then FILE is <dir>/clixon.xml
+  - Provide --with-sysconfig=<dir> when configuring.
+Then FILE is <dir>/clixon.xml
-  - Provide --sysconfig=<dir> when configuring then FILE is <dir>/etc/clixon.xml
+  - Provide --sysconfig=<dir> when configuring.
+Then FILE is <dir>/etc/clixon.xml
   - FILE is /usr/local/etc/clixon.xml

+## How are Yang files found?

+Yang files contain the configuration specification.
+A Clixon application loads yang files and clixon itself loads system yang files.
+When Yang files are loaded modules are imported and submodules are included.

+The following configuration file options control the loading of Yang files:
+- `CLICON_YANG_DIR` -  A list of directories (yang dir path) where Clixon searches for module and submodules.
+- `CLICON_YANG_MODULE_MAIN` - Specifies a single module to load.
+The module is searched for in the yang dir path.
+- `CLICON_YANG_MODULE_REVISION` : Specifies a revision to the main module.

+Note that the special `CLIXON_DATADIR`, by default `/usr/local/share/clixon` should be included in the yang dir path for Clixon system files to be found.

+Application also has a command-line option `-y` to include a single Yang using absolute file path.
+This is mainly for debugging.

 ## How do I enable Yang features?